cfgnunes/cfgnunes.github.io/_posts/2020-01-14-contribute-github.md

 This is very important, create one branch per patch.
 And never submit a patch that has been done on the branch `master`!

-Do your trick, make your patch, change the code, fix a bug, add a cool feature, etc.

-When you are done, commit your changes:
+Do your trick, make your patch, change the code, fix a bug, add a cool feature, etc. When you are done, commit your changes:

 ```sh
 git add -u
 git commit -m "Fixing some broken feature"
 ```

-Try to keep the commit message short with few words.

 Push your new branch to github: